 Rather than continue to individually adjudicate the requests for confidential treatment of the same documents proving financial resources required to be furnished in Section 1013 registrations and CPCN applications, we believe it is in the public interest to streamline and expedite these confidentiality requests in this decision.
-Thus, this decision determines that this discrete set of financial documents and business data concerning construction costs and customer numbers should be treated as confidential.
+Thus, this decision determines that this discrete set of financial documents and business data concerning construction costs and customer numbers submitted as a requirement of obtaining operating authority should be treated as confidential in the context of the review process for granting operating authority.